johnpa137/ONICoMMod/README.md

 # ONICoMMod
-Trying to do add conservation of mass to ONI, slowly
+Trying to do add conservation of mass to ONI (Oxygen Not Included by Klei), slowly

 changes so far: